irasin/WGAN-Chainer/README.md

 # WGAN-Chainer
-WGAN and WGAN-GP by chainer
+WGAN and WGAN-GP by Chainer and Python3

 If you have any question, please do not hesitate to contact me.